sotsera/sotsera.blazor.toaster/README.md

 # Sotsera.Blazor.Toaster
 A Blazor port of [Toaster.js](https://raw.githubusercontent.com/CodeSeven/toastr/).
+If there is any credit here it should go to the authors of the original library.

-The project is in its very early stage.
+The project is in a very early stage and many features are missing (yep, documentation is among them!).

 ## Configuration